 Filipe Albuquerque is a Portuguese racing driver who started his racing career with cars in 2005.
-Until 2017, he competed in many different racing series with many different types of cars, including single-seaters, GT cars, super touring cars and most recently prototypes.
+Since then, he competed in many different racing series with many different types of cars, including single-seaters, GT cars, super touring cars and most recently prototypes.

 Filipe started to race at the age of 8